 You Had to Be an Asshole on Planet E 11-18

 I remember being you, the you that made me, me.
 Sometimes, I like to think I can shout back through time at you, try to keep things from going tits up the way they did.
 It never works, but let me try again.

 It all starts when you decide to be an asshole on E 11-18.

 It starts before that, actually.

 It starts with your ship limping through the outer reaches of the Galactic Trade Organization’s designated space.
 Fuel reserves are shot.
 The engine needs an overhaul.
 Food stores are low—you’re thanking a god you don’t believe in that you squirreled away that chocolate bar when you did.
 Captain Enid sent a distress signal, but there’s not much Guard presence this far out.
 PURCHASE ISSUE 003 TO READ THE REST.

 Featuring Cadabra Records

 In 2016, Jonathan Dennison followed a dream and created Cadabra Records, a spoken word LP company that specializes in high-quality productions of classic horror and weird fiction tales.
 Five years later, Cadabra Records has grown into an impressive production house that creates consistently exceptional work, and they are an indie record business you should definitely get to know.
 Dark Matter Magazine was lucky enough to ask Dennison a few questions regarding his brooding brainchild and how it’s quickly taking the vinyl collecting world by storm.
-PURCHASE ISSUE 003 TO READ THE REST.
+READ THE FULL FEATURE FOR FREE.

 By Tais Teng